danielehc/katacoda-scenarios/vault-consul-gossip/step3.md

 `consul agent -config-file server.hcl -advertise '{{ GetInterfaceIP "ens3" }}'`{{execute T1}}

-In the output, if the configuration was successful, you will get an indication in the output that gossip encryption is now enabled:
+If the configuration was successful, you will get an indication in the output that gossip encryption is now enabled:

 ```
 ==> Starting Consul agent...